Differences Between Civil Law and Common Law

 - Courts may distinguish or occasionally overrule previous decisions based on changing circumstances or evolving legal understanding

 While legislative statutes play an important role in American law, the interpretation and application of these statutes often depend heavily on judicial precedents.
-This creates a dynamic interplay between written law and case law that characterizes the American legal landscape.
+Therefore, this creates a dynamic interplay between written law and case law that characterizes the American legal landscape.

 The Role of American Judges and Courts

 American judges, particularly at the appellate level, play a more active role in developing legal principles compared to their Italian counterparts.
-Through written opinions that explain their reasoning, judges contribute to the evolution of legal doctrine across various fields of law.
+Moreover, through written opinions that explain their reasoning, judges contribute to the evolution of legal doctrine across various fields of law.
+Consequently, judicial opinions become primary sources of law themselves.

 Unlike in Italy, American judges typically come from the ranks of practicing attorneys rather than following a dedicated judicial career track.
-This brings practical legal experience to the bench but may result in more varied approaches to legal interpretation.
-Federal judges receive lifetime appointments, while state judicial selection methods vary widely, from elections to appointments.
+Furthermore, this brings practical legal experience to the bench but may result in more varied approaches to legal interpretation.
+Additionally, federal judges receive lifetime appointments, while state judicial selection methods vary widely, from elections to appointments.

 Constitutional Frameworks: Fundamental Differences